rathena/rathena/doc/script_commands.md

 \***clan_leave**({**\<char id\>**});

 The attached player will leave their clan.
 On a successful leave, `true` is returned, else `false` if the leave failed.

 If **\<char id\>** is specified, the specified player is used rather than the attached one.

 ---------------------------------------

 \***itemlink**(**\<item_id\>**{,**\<refine\>**{,**\<card0\>**{,**\<card1\>**{,**\<card2\>**{,**\<card3\>**,{**\<enchantgrade\>**{,**\<RandomIDArray\>**,**\<RandomValueArray\>**,**\<RandomParamArray\>**}}}}}}});

-Generates an item link string for an item that can be used for npctalk, message, dispbottom, and broadcast commands.
+Generates an item link string for an item that can be used for `npctalk`, `message`, `dispbottom`, and `broadcast commands`.
 The result is a clickable-item name just like SHIFT+Click from a player's inventory/cart/equipment window.
 This command can be used with mes but the item name will not be clickable.
 You should use script command "`mesitemlink`" for displaying item links in mes dialogues, if the client supports them.